BrittanyBlake/JS-Shooter-game/README.md

 When the game loads, you will be taken to a screen with 4 options:
 * Play => this takes you to the screen with the instructions.
 After reading the instructions you can choose to go back to the main menu or to start the game
 * Options => from here, you can enable or disable the music/sound.
-* Credits => You can see the desgin details and contributions.
+* Credits => You can see the design details and contributions.
 * Leaderboard => from here, you can see the users with the top scores and try to beat their scores

 <!-- HOW IT WORKS -->